 - Prepare a what-if degree audit with your desired major and minor.
 If you need help generating a what-if degree audit, please contact the LTS Help Desk, tel.
 715-836-5711.

 - Get an advising packet for your proposed English major/minor and mark off courses that you have already taken.
 If you have completed three or more semesters, sketch out your remaining semesters on the degree plan (the last page of the advising packet).
 Advising packets are available from the kiosk outside the English Department Office, on the 4th floor of Centennial Hall.
-They are also available on the English Department website on the page regarding the particular emphasis.
+They are also available on the English Department student resources page.

-- If you are an ARCC student with an ARCC advisor, meet with that advisor.
+- Meet with your ARCC advisor.
 Bring a copy (either paper or electronic) of your what-if degree audit and your marked up advising guide.

 For a more complete look at the English requirements and course descriptions, see the online course catalog.